Rick Bognar

-Richard Bognar (January 16, 1970 – September 20, 2019) was a Canadian professional wrestler, actor, and motivational speaker, best known as the "fake" Razor Ramon who debuted in the World Wrestling Federation alongside the "fake" Diesel in a storyline following the departures of Scott Hall (Razor Ramon) and Kevin Nash (Diesel) from the WWF to WCW.
-He also wrestled as Big Titan in Frontier Martial-Arts Wrestling.
+Richard Bognar (January 16, 1970 – September 20, 2019) was a Canadian professional wrestler, actor, and motivational speaker, best known as the "fake" Razor Ramon who debuted in the World Wrestling Federation (WWF) alongside the "fake" Diesel in a storyline following the move of the original Razor Ramon (Scott Hall) and Diesel (Kevin Nash) from the WWF to World Championship Wrestling (WCW).
+Bognar also wrestled as Big Titan in Frontier Martial-Arts Wrestling (FMW), where he won the FMW Brass Knuckles Heavyweight Championship and FMW Brass Knuckles Tag Team Championship with The Gladiator.

 Professional wrestling career

-Canada (1988–1991)
+Early career (1988–1991)

-Titan debuted in 1988 in Canadian indies, including the WFWA in Winnipeg, CIWF and the CNWA; both in Calgary.
-He also wrestled for Stampede Wrestling.
+Bognar wrestled his first match in Calgary in 1988 at the age of 18, after which he was rewarded with $25 and a six-pack of beer.
+According to Bognar, he "only got to wrestle in a couple matches a month" and worked as a bouncer for two years.
+He wrestled for several promotions on the Western Canada independent circuit using the ring names Rick Titan and Mega Mask.
+He also briefly wrestled for Stampede Wrestling in 1990.

 Frontier Martial-Arts Wrestling (1991–1994)

-In 1991 as Big Titan through Ricky Fuji's connections in Canada and he joined the Japanese Frontier Martial-Arts Wrestling.
-He made his debut on November 20, 1991, while entering into the FMW World Strongest Tag Team Tournament with The Gladiator.
-He won the World Martial Arts Heavyweight Championship on January 15, 1992, defeating Atsushi Onita.
-Titan's reign lasted just fifteen days before he lost to Tarzan Goto in Osaka on January 30.
-He was also part of the original Team Canada stable with Ricky Fuji, Dr. Luther, and The Gladiator.
-He formed a tag team with The Gladiator, and on January 18, 1994, they defeated Atsushi Onita and Katsutoshi Niyama in a tournament final to become the first ever Brass Knuckles Tag Team Champions.
-Their reign lasted until April 21, 1994, when they lost to Mr. Pogo and Hisakatsu Oya.
-His last match for the company would be on December 9, 1994, at Korakuen Hall in a loss to The Gladiator.
+In 1991, Bognar went to Japan to work for Atsushi Onita's Frontier Martial-Arts Wrestling (FMW) under the ring name Big Titan, after sending a videotape that drew the interest of Onita.
+He made his FMW in-ring debut on July 19, defeating Ricky Fuji.
+In November, he was paired with The Gladiator in the World's Strongest Tag Team Tournament, scoring a total of six points.
+On January 15, 1992, Titan defeated Onita to win the FMW Brass Knuckles Heavyweight Championship, his first professional wrestling championship.
+His reign lasted just fifteen days before he lost the title to Tarzan Goto on January 30.
+He later became a member of Fuji's stable, the original Team Canada, alongside The Gladiator and Dr. Luther.
+On January 18, 1994, Titan and The Gladiator defeated Onita and Katsutoshi Niyama in a tournament final to become the inaugural FMW Brass Knuckles Tag Team Champions.
+They lost the titles to Mr. Pogo and Hisakatsu Oya on April 29.
+Titan's last match for FMW would be on December 9, in a loss to The Gladiator.

-Catch Wrestling Association (1994-1995)
+Catch Wrestling Association (1994–1995)

-After Japan, Bognar made his debut for Catch Wrestling Association in Germany on December 17, 1994, as he lost to Rambo.
-He would feud with Rambo, August Smisl, Cannonball Grizzly and Tony St. Clair.
-He left the company in December 1995.
+Bognar made his debut for the Catch Wrestling Association (CWA) in Germany on December 17, 1994, unsuccessfully challenging Rambo for the CWA World Heavyweight Championship.
+There, he was also involved in a feud with Tony St. Clair.
+He left the promotion shortly after losing to Rambo in a match for the now-vacant CWA World Heavyweight Championship on December 19, 1995.

 Wrestle and Romance / Wrestle Association R (1995–1996)

-He would join Genichiro Tenryu's WAR in 1995.
-In WAR, he wrestled under the name Ti Do, and he was an ally of Fuyuki-Gun, which consisted of Hiromichi "Kodo" Fuyuki, Gedo, and Jado; Lion Do would also join the group.
-He left in August 1996.
+From June 1995 to August 1996, Bognar wrestled for WAR as Big Titan and Ti Do, where he feuded with Genichiro Tenryu for the majority of his tenure.